MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 1. Close the **Add servers with Azure Arc** page and navigate back to the **Azure Arc Machines** page.
 1. Select **Refresh** until the **SEA-SVR2** server name appears and the Status is **Connected** in the Arc console.

-#### Task 2: Create a data collection rule to enable Change Tracking and Inventory on the Arc machine
+#### Task 2: Enable Change Tracking and Inventory on the Arc machine

 1. In the navigation pane under **Azure Arc- Machines- SEA-SVR2**, under **Operations** select **Inventory**.
 1. On the **Change Tracking and Inventory** page, click **Enable**.